-Diagnosing and Selenium Poisoning
+Diagnosing and Selenium Toxicity

-Tests of blood, hoof, hair and tissue samples can confirm a diagnosis of selenium poisoning.
+Tests of blood, hoof, hair and tissue samples can confirm a diagnosis of selenium toxicity.
 If selenium levels are too high, the horse must be fed a high protein diet and kept away from any high selenium water, feed or pasture.
 The horse may never recover completely from the poisoning.
 Veterinary and farrier care is important for the horse to become as sound as possible.

 Preventing Selenium Imbalances

-The FDA recommended daily intake of selenium for an average horse is 3mg.
+The FDA recommended daily intake of selenium for an average horse is 3 mg.
 Most commercial horse feeds contain some selenium, so it's important to read the label to determine how much.
 If you are concerned that your horse is not getting the right balance of selenium, consult your veterinarian or an equine nutritionist.

 - Selenium Poisoning in Horses (Alkali disease)